masbicudo/oqueeh/python/list-object-has-no-attribute-join.md

 ---
-title: "'list' object has no attribute 'join'"
+title: "AttributeError: 'list' object has no attribute 'join'"
 ---

 Correct way: